AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 The Antidote variable determines not only if the infection can be cured, but also if it can even be resisted at all.

 **Mind Over Matter**: If Mind Over Matter is in place, then the Infection can be resisted with natural abilities alone.
 This is good news for the players!
-Each time the character is set to take Infection, you (the CiC) should tell them so, and offer to let them try a **<span style="font-variant:small-caps;">Grit</span>** check to resist it.
+Each time the character is set to take Infection, you (the CiC) should tell them so, and offer to let them try a ***Grit*** check to resist it.
 Each Ace or Face they draw resists one point of incoming Infection.
 Don’t tell them how much, though, and only give them a vague idea if they succeed or not.
 Keep asking them if they want to Negotiate to draw more cards, too – they’ll rack up the CGP if the threat of Infection is upon them!
 Note that if the character was not previously Infected before this Showdown, he remains un-Infected if he can reduce the incoming Infection to zero.

 **Only Delays the Inevitable**: If the Antidote only delays the inevitable, then the player has to keep track of a supply of special expendable Gear (pills, serum, special food, human flesh, etc) that keeps the infection from rising.
-This gear is special in that it can *only* be Sacrificed, and it can only be used on **<span style="font-variant:small-caps;">Grit</span>** checks made to resist the Infection.
+This gear is special in that it can *only* be Sacrificed, and it can only be used on ***Grit*** checks made to resist the Infection.
 The mechanics function just like the Mind Over matter option above, but with two changes: 1) the player *must* have one or more units of the special Gear in order to attempt the check, and 2) the Infection prevention is only temporary, and any prevented Infection must again be resisted at the end of the next scene.

 **Destroy the Source**: The Contagion can’t be eliminated until you find and destroy the source of the infection.
 This could be a super-vampire, a master zombie, an alien hive queen, or any other sinister Alpha Source of the infection.
 This enemy should most definitely be of the Bigger-Badder Big Bad role, although it could be fun to make the players think that the mere Big Bad they just fought was their actual nemesis.